The opportunity that's slipping away while you're building your career

 Or do you want them to remember shared meals, bedtime prayers, camping trips, and hard conversations?
 A dad who showed up.
 Who listened.
 Who led with strength and warmth.

 The answer seems obvious.
-But here's the tension: most of us are building the first legacy while wanting the second.
+And yet most of us are building the first legacy while wanting the second.

-We care deeply about our families.
-But we don't have a plan.
+We care deeply about our families, but we don't have a plan.
 We're effective at work but reactive at home.
-We lead teams with clarity but wing it with our kids.
+We lead teams with clarity but wing it with our wife & kids.

 There’s a gap between what we want and what we're actually building.
 We value family more than we value career, but our time and attention don’t reflect it.
-And that gap creates anxiety that eats at us and keeps us up at night.
+And that gap creates anxiety that eats at us.

 The Opportunity